Healthy Homes Assessment Horokiwi

 Horokiwi Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement for all Horokiwi and New Zealand rental houses where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement in all Horokiwi and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records to demonstrate compliance with any Healthy Homes Standards that apply or will be in force during the tenure of an apartment rental.
+• Property managers and landlords are required to keep records of their compliance with each Healthy Homes Standards that apply or will be in force during the tenure of your rental home.

-• Property managers and private landlords must make sure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of a new, renewed or varied tenant.
+• Private landlords and property managers must make sure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.

-• All households which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes